 Pathogens in Urban Streams and Runoff

 These studies of urban streams are focused on E. coli and E. coli 0157, and address the fluxes, survival, sources, and transport of pathogens in the context of urban drainage networks, urban runoff dynamics, and sanitary sewerage networks.
-The role of forest and impervious cover in pathogen stream transport is being investigated through sampling of streams of the BES LTER, WS263, and Baltimore City DPW stream monitoring networks.
+The role of forest and impervious cover in pathogen stream transport is being investigated through sampling of streams of the BES LTER, Watershed 263, and Baltimore City Department of Public Works stream monitoring networks.
 Plans are under way to examine the ecology of pathogens in riparian forested patches and the role of animals in transporting pathogens within the urban landscape.
 Plans are also under way to study the role of urban leaf litter as refugia for pathogens.

 A number of E. coli publications are in production.